 Under the supervision of Boone County Assistant Prosecuting Attorney and Professor of Law Kandice K. Johnson, students in the Criminal Prosecution Clinic learn how to present cases, conduct direct and cross examinations, and evaluate evidence as they handle cases for the State of Missouri.
 Cases include a broad range of misdemeanors and felonies, making the clinic one of only a handful at American law schools that allows students to prosecute felony cases.
 While providing academic lessons about criminal prosecution, the clinic also focuses on the various issues that arise with each unique case.

-Students at the University of Missouri School of Law Veterans Clinic will help veterans and their families secure disability benefits.
+Students at the University of Missouri School of Law Veterans Clinic helps veterans and their families secure disability benefits.

-Student work will be done at the Board of Veterans’ Appeals level and before the Court of Appeals for Veterans’ Claims.
-Students will be supervised by an experienced attorney at each step, and will have the opportunity to work in a law firm atmosphere within the law school serving real client needs.
+Student work is done at the Board of Veterans’ Appeals level and before the Court of Appeals for Veterans’ Claims.
+Students are supervised by an experienced attorney at each step, and will have the opportunity to work in a law firm atmosphere within the law school serving real client needs.
 Law students interested in personal injury, civil litigation or administrative law will benefit from the skills taught in this clinic.